 Is the Alcoholic the Only One Running a Risk by Drinking?

-Alcoholism is a "problem with alcohol" to a severe degree.
-Many other people who abuse alcohol also can be creating serious problems for themselves without their fully being alcoholic.
+Alcoholism is a “problem with alcohol” to a severe degree.
+Others who may not be “alcoholics” per the definition but abuse alcohol can be creating serious problems for themselves and others.

-Alcohol abuse occurs when a person creates damage for themselves but they continue to drink.
+Alcohol abuse is present when a person creates damaging effects on themselves and others but continue to drink.
 They may be having problems at school or at work, with relationships or other responsibilities.
 They may be in legal trouble due to drunk driving or accidents.
 But they are not, strictly speaking, an alcoholic.
 If they have difficulty correcting this situation on their own, they can benefit greatly from an alcohol recovery program before they become injured or killed, lose a job, lose a license, or lose their families.

 Under some circumstances, even small amounts of drinking can create serious repercussions for a person.
 If someone has a compromised liver or they are pregnant or taking specific medications, they may suffer ill effects.
 It is not just an alcoholic who is at risk.